Blog hero image

 • 1% cashback at three shops of your choice.
 Including Migros, Coop, SBB, and Digitec

-The bonus program is particularly attractive because you can choose the three shops yourself according to your shopping habits.
-The cashback is automatically credited to the card statement.
+The bonus program is attractive because you pick the three shops yourself according to your spending.
+Cashback is credited automatically to the card statement.

-The smartphone app is modern and user-friendly.
-Mobile payment options such as Apple Pay and Samsung Pay are supported.
-The card also offers a practical insurance package:
+The app is modern and supports Apple Pay and Samsung Pay.
+The card also includes a useful insurance package:

 • Travel insurance with SOS Assistance (up to CHF 50,000 per person)